yash91sharma/plutus/README.md

 - Configure your own API keys and use pdf upload capabilities
 - Cost-effective: pay only for what you use

-*🔮 Coming Soon: Built-in AI models, predictive analytics, automated financial advice, and intelligent budgeting recommendations!*
+*Coming Soon: Built-in AI models, predictive analytics, automated financial advice, and intelligent budgeting recommendations!*

 ## Project Motivation